-COVID has drastically changed the world of work, and for many organizations it looks like remote working is here to stay.
+The world of work has changed drastically, and for many organizations it looks like remote working is here to stay.

 That means virtual onboarding is set to play a huge role in all our lives, not just right now but in the future too.